whitelunick/odin-recipes/README.md

-For this project I'm creating a recipe website using HTML.
+For this project I'm creating a recipe website using HTML and CSS.
 This project will demonstrate an understanding of basic HTML boilerplate, manipulating text, creating lists, and embedding images.
+This project will also demonstrate an understanding of basic CSS including many different style elements and an understanding of cascading.